jackboberg/spife/docs/topics/ethos.md

 # Ethos

-Knork wants to make doing the _right_ thing the same as doing the _easy_ thing.
+Spife wants to make doing the _right_ thing the same as doing the _easy_ thing.
-Knork's goal is to make creating **consistent**, **correct** RESTful APIs the _easy_ thing.
+Spife's goal is to make creating **consistent**, **correct** RESTful APIs the _easy_ thing.

 It attempts to accomplish this by:

-* Providing **thorough** documentation, covering high level concepts, guides, as well as reference material. _Knork can only be as useful as it is approachable._
+* Providing **thorough** documentation, covering high level concepts, guides, as well as reference material. _Spife can only be as useful as it is approachable._
 * Curating a set of patterns and packages and presenting them through a single package.
 This flies in the face of the small module ethos _to some degree_,